KGraysonUR/Rockpools/www/Exercise3.md

 </tbody>
 </table>

-Now use the "Pivot", "Explore", or "Transform" tabs of the Data area to try to recreate these results.
+Now use the "Analyze > Statistical Summaries" tab to try to recreate these results.
 Once this is done, ask a different question that requires some data processing and include your results below.